Emergent Coordination in Multi-Agent Language Models

-\paragraph{Increased Performance.} We use regression analysis to explore the joint effect of synergy and redundancy (based on emergence capacity formulation) while carefully controlling for endogeneity of variables measuring emergent properties and performance and controlling for sample selection bias with stabilized inverse probability weighting (see \supp~\ref{appendix:performance} for method details).
+What functional differences---if any---does emergence allow?
+We use regression analysis to explore the joint effect of synergy and redundancy (based on emergence capacity formulation) while carefully controlling for endogeneity of variables measuring emergent properties and performance and controlling for sample selection bias with stabilized inverse probability weighting (see \supp~\ref{appendix:performance} for method details).
 On their own, higher levels of either synergy or redundancy do not predict success.
 However, when both are present, performance improves significantly (significant interaction with $\beta = 0.24$; $p = 0.014$).
 In marginal-effect terms, redundancy amplifies the benefit of synergy on the log-odds scale by 27\%; and vice versa synergy amplifies benefits of redundancy by 27\%.
 This pattern implies that systems benefit when redundant pathways create goal alignment, while synergistic interactions extract novel, non-overlapping information—together enabling higher overall performance.
 We complement the regression analysis with causal mediation analysis \citep{imai2010general}.
 While reaching only marginal significant levels the effect is consistent: the $\ctom$ treatment causally increases performance indirectly by increasing synergy (ACME $= 0.034$ [95\%CI: $-0.000 - 0.07$], $p = 0.053$).